 I often dream of my hunting and fishing trips either past, present or future.
 Sometimes these dreams are the night time dreams most of us have, and some are the day dreams that comes from sitting in a deer blind and watching the squirrels and chipmunks scurry around collecting their nuts.
-It can also happen sitting in a boat or kayak when the fishing is slow and the breeze is warm and inviting, and the water craft is gently rocking trying it’s damndest to put you to sleep.
-And of course there are those dreams that seem to be a combination of all types of dreams compiled together to make a series.
+It can also happen sitting in a boat or kayak when the fishing is slow and the breeze is warm and inviting, and the water is gently rocking the boat, trying it’s damndest to put you to sleep.
+And of course there are those dreams that seem to be a combination of dreams compiled together to make a long series.

-This particular dream was one of those combination dreams that happens in parts like a Netflix limited series.
+This particular dream was one of those dreams that happens in multiple parts spanning the nights like a Netflix limited series.
 The kind of series that you begin to watch and soon you just can’t figure out why you’re still watching it.
-Sometimes you’re not even sure the actors are speaking English, so you just sit and read the closed captions, in some kind of trance.
+You just gaze in wonder at the events as they unfold, trying to make sense of it all.

-In this dream I was sitting on a cold damp hardwood stump in the middle of some hardwoods.
+In this dream I am telling you about, I was sitting on a cold damp hardwood stump in the middle of some dense hardwoods.
 A stump that surely was created by a logger from a lifetime ago.
 It was deer season and the ground was covered with six inches or so of white fluffy powdery snow.
-It was the kind of day where every once in a while a small gust of wind would send a chill down your spine and whip up some of the wispy snow and send it twirling down the back of your coat.
+It was the kind of day where every once in a while a small gust of wind would send a chill down your spine and whip up some of the wispy snow and send it twirling down the back of your coat, causing a shiver to run up and down your spine.

 At about ten in the morning I was just about as cold as I could get.
 I don’t like sitting to long when I hunt, even in my dreams.
 I tend to get bored even when I don’t get cold, and it is not often I don’t get cold sitting during deer season.
 It seems that anything below forty degrees has a way of sneaking through any type of hunting apparel in my budget range.

-Just as I think it’s time to get up and take a walk I seen what looked like movement in some pines off to the right and quit a distance up the mountain.
+Just as I think it’s time to get up and take a walk I seen what looked like movement in some pines off to the right and quite a distance up the mountain.
 The movement was across the valley and much further up.
-From where I sat I could look into the valley and the hardwoods where sparse enough I could see a long ways up the other side of the hill as the elevation rose higher on that side higher than where I was sitting.
-I decided to rough out the cold and see if anything interesting developed or to determine the movement was a Blue Jay chuckling as he watched me freeze to death.
+From where I sat I could look into the valley and the hardwoods where sparse enough I could see a long ways up the other side of the hill.
+The elevation rose higher on that side, much higher than where I was sitting.
+I decided to rough out the cold and see if anything interesting developed or at least to determine the movement was a Blue Jay chuckling as he watched me about freeze to death.

 About one hundred yards up the valley the valley splits into a Y and the elevation continued to rise through each fork in the rise.
 This is a good spot because the deer will follow from either side and you have three areas that intersect where deer may be traveling.
 Usually the deer will follow down the valley from either the left or the right side, but once in a while they may travel straight through from right to left or left to right.
 I’m not sure how I know this but I figured I’d been dream hunting this spot for a while and know the habits of the game animals.
 If they follow straight through from left to right or right to left its near impossible to get s clear shot.
 You need to hope they turn and come down the valley.